-Born in Barcelona in 1923, painter, draughtsman, printmaker and sculptor, Tàpies is credited with introducing contemporary abstract painting into Spain.
-He is considered one of the great master artists of the 20th century and is perhaps the best-known Catalan artist to emerge in the period since the Second World War.
+Born in Barcelona in 1923, Antoni Tàpies, painter, draughtsman, printmaker and sculptor, is credited with introducing contemporary abstract painting into Spain.
+He is considered one of the great master artists of the 20th century and is perhaps the best-known Catalan artist to emerge since the Second World War.

 Tàpies started as a surrealist painter – his early works were influenced by Paul Klee and Joan Miró – but soon become an abstract expressionist, working in a style known as “Arte Povera”, in which non artistic materials are incorporated into the paintings.